Get Connected

 Movement and Music go together!

-A combination of counting, stepping, clapping and jumping is a fun and effective way to embed beat and rhythm patterns.
+We also use a combination of counting, stepping, clapping and jumping as a fun and effective way to embed beat and rhythm patterns.

 Get Messy